PaulDance/xr/notes/rust/forth.md

 Congratulations on passing all the tests!

- * I like the Operation enum.
+ * I like the `Operation` enum.
- * I like the use of match statements.
+ * I like the use of match expressions.
- * I like the use of comments
+ * I like the use of comments.
  * I like the code is broken up into functions instead of being one big blob.

 If you care to, you may try getting it to pass another test of my own which is a